The Evidence Engine

 Every action gated.
 Every gate signed.

-AEGIS doesn’t run as one process; it runs as seven, each operating under its own consequence-tier authorization.
-A T3 exploit-proof attempt cannot execute without sandbox containment.
-A T4 deployment cannot proceed without human approval.
+AEGIS doesn’t run as one process; it runs as three detection stages, each operating under its own consequence-tier authorization.
 The system cannot escalate its own authority — every tier transition produces a hash-chained provenance entry that auditors can independently verify.

 T1 — Reversible reads